 As a global company, MongoDB has amazing employees with interesting backgrounds and stories.
-I recently sat down with Gabriela Preiss, an Enterprise Modernization Consultant, to learn more about her journey across the globe from the U.S. to Barcelona, Spain, and her experience transitioning from teaching to becoming the first hire for MongoDB’s brand-new Enterprise Modernization Team, shifting enterprises toward innovation and generating a ton of compelling content along the way.
+I recently sat down with Gabriela Preiss, a Senior Industry Solutions Consultant, to learn more about her journey across the globe from the U.S. to Barcelona, Spain, and her experience transitioning from teaching to becoming the first hire for MongoDB’s brand-new Industry Solutions Team, shifting enterprises toward innovation and generating a ton of compelling content along the way.

 Andrew Bell: Thank you for sharing your story, Gabriela.
 I’d love to know how you got to where you are today in your role.
 What skills are important for someone on your team to be successful?